HammurabisCoder/Reykjavik-Adventures/index.md

 I'm bringing a list of things to bring back: a wool sweater, a shirt, and some post stamps for my friend.
 I'm bringing a tangled ball of anxiety, but I hope to leave that behind.
 They're boarding now.

+My queasiness has subsided by the time I land in Seattle.
+Perhaps the constant drone of the engines wore it away, or perhaps the body can only be in that state for so long.
+As I pass through the food court, the scent of fried food brings my appetite back with a vengeance.
+One brief Pei Wei orange chicken later I'm exploring the Seattle Tacoma airport.
+As I often do when I have time to spare, I open Pokémon Go on my phone.
+It's with some mild shock that I realize I've already visited some of the stops.
+It was only a couple of years ago but feels like a lifetime.
+I take a moment to remember the old forests of Olympic National Park.
+The chill of the air, the fresh dew, walking among ancients older than this country.
+It is a welcome touch of serenity, and I continue my journey with optimism.

 You can use the [editor on GitHub](https://github.com/HammurabisCoder/Reykjavik-Adventures/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.